 Albertans are no stranger to cold, long winters.
 The reality is, more natural gas and electricity is required during the winter months to stay warm and keep our homes comfortable.
 Here is a look into why your energy bills increase during colder months:

-• Carbon Tax: Part of the Canadian Government’s comprehensive climate action plan, the carbon tax is a federally implanted program intended to lower carbon emissions.
-As of April 1, 2023, the carbon tax increased from $2.63/GJ to $3.33/GJ.
+- Federal Fuel Charge: Part of the Canadian Government’s comprehensive climate action plan, the fuel charge/carbon tax is a federally implanted program intended to lower carbon emissions.
+As of April 1, 2024 the fuel charge increased from $3.33/GJ to $4.095 GJ.
 Alberta’s natural gas distributors, including ATCO, will calculate and charge the carbon tax based on customers’ natural gas usage on behalf of the federal government.
 Since the tax is tied to natural gas consumption, it didn’t make a noticeable difference on your bills until the cold weather hit.
 Albertans use about 2 or 3 GJ of natural gas in the summer, but use significantly more in the winter.
 Most Albertans will receive a rebate on their income tax to offset this amount, but it does come as a shock when you see it on your winter statements.